-- 7. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
-Select the left vertical line as shown below. - 8.
+- 8. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
+Select the left vertical line as shown below. - 9.
 Select the right vertical line as shown below.

-- 9. Pick a location below the sketch to place the dimension. - 10.
+- 10. Pick a location below the sketch to place the dimension. - 11.
 The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
 Select the top left corner as shown.

-- 11. Select the bottom horizontal line as the 2nd geometry to dimension. - 12.
+- 12. Select the bottom horizontal line as the 2nd geometry to dimension. - 13.
 Place the dimension toward the left of the sketch as shown.

-13. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
+14. The message "Select Geometry to Dimension" is displayed in the Status Bar area, located at the bottom of the Inventor window.
 Select the left vertical line as shown.

-- 14. Select the adjacent line as the 2nd geometry to dimension. - 15.
-Place the angular dimension in the middle of the two selected lines as shown - ❖ Based on selected entities, the General Dimension command will create associated dimensions; this is also known as Smart dimensioning in parametric modeling.
+- 15. Select the adjacent line as the 2nd geometry to dimension. - 16.
+Place the angular dimension in the middle of the two selected lines as shown - ❖ Based on selected entities, the General Dimension command will create associated dimensions; this is also known as Smart Dimensioning in parametric modeling.

-16. On you own, repeat the above steps and create additional dimensions so that the sketch appears as shown.
+- 16. On you own, repeat the above steps and create additional dimensions so that the sketch appears as shown. - Note the dimensions are created based on the selected geometry, this is known as the Smart Dimensioning feature in parametric modeling.